usnistgov/800-63-3/sp800-63b/sec4_aal.md

 Hardware-based authenticators and verifiers at AAL3 SHOULD resist relevant side-channel (e.g., timing and power-consumption analysis) attacks.
 Relevant side-channel attacks SHALL be determined by a risk assessment performed by the CSP.

-When a device such a smartphone is used in the authentication process – presuming that the device is able to meet the requirements above - the unlocking of that device SHALL NOT be considered to satisfy one of the authentication factors.
+When a device such a smartphone is used in the authentication process — presuming that the device is able to meet the requirements above — the unlocking of that device SHALL NOT be considered to satisfy one of the authentication factors.
 This is because it is generally not possible for verifier to know that the device had been locked nor whether the unlock process met the requirements for the relevant authenticator type.

 When a biometric factor is used in authentication at AAL3, the verifier SHALL make a determination that the biometric sensor and subsequent processing meet the performance requirements stated in [Section 5.2.3](#biometric_use).

 #### <a name="aal3reauth"></a>4.3.3 Reauthentication

 Periodic reauthentication of subscriber sessions SHALL be performed as described in [Section 7.2](#sessionreauthn).
 At AAL3, authentication of the subscriber SHALL be repeated at least once per 12 hours during an extended usage session, regardless of user activity, as described in [Section 7.2](#sessionreauthn).
-At a minimum, reauthentication of the subscriber SHALL be repeated following any period of inactivity last 15 minutes.
+Reauthentication of the subscriber SHALL be repeated following any period of inactivity lasting 15 minutes or longer.
 Reauthentication SHALL use both authentication factors.
 The session SHALL be terminated (i.e., logged out) when either of these time limits is reached.
 The verifier MAY prompt the user to cause activity just before the inactivity timeout.

 #### 4.3.4 Security Controls